 ETC!ETC! started making music at the early age of 16.
 He has been producing music for the past 6 years.
 He started to officially release tracks in 2008.
 His first EP was called Mediaboy and was released on Rot10 Musik.
 Ever since the release of Mediaboy on Rot10 Musik, he has been pumping out original tracks, EP's, and remixes.
 ETC!ETC! is an artist unlike others with a style of music that is not like anything else you've listened to before.
 From dj'ing at a young age developing his skills to perfection, this man knows what he wants, and how to get it done.

-What's the biggest factor that has led to you being were you are now?
+What's the biggest factor that has led to you being where you are now?

-Well there are a lot of factors to be honest with you.
-Main one is being able to sign to rot10 early last year and releasing tracks out to the public.
-Being signed to rot10 switched my mentality from just pumping tracks out on a weekly basis, to making tracks, full tracks knowing they would get heard everywhere.
+Well, there are a lot of factors, to be honest with you.
+The main one is being able to sign to rot10 early last year and releasing tracks out to the public.
+Being signed to rot10 switched my mentality from just pumping tracks out on a weekly basis to making tracks, full tracks knowing they would get heard everywhere.
 Second is just being consistent, putting out as music as I can and sending them out to blogs, playing gigs, getting my name a little out there.
 Word of mouth also did a huge part.

 Do you have a close relationship with other artists on the label?

-Yes, josh and I have a close bond.
-Weather it be on the business side (label) or outside of work.
+Yes, Josh and I have a close bond.
+Whether it be on the business side (label) or outside of work.
 We communicate on a daily basis.
 So it’s safe to say he is one of my best friends and someone I can confide in, also with Merchi (Kid Cedek) he has been a good and loyal friend and humble most of all.
 He is definitely someone I can trust.
 I have two close friends who we just signed (Que Serock) they are L.A.
 Fam and they have also been there with me from the beginning to the end also great dudes and people I confide it.
-We like to keep the label friend based / everyone asks each other ideas / questions etc. It’s a small family.
+We like to keep the label friend based / everyone asks each other ideas/questions etc. It’s a small family.

-Who are your favourite artists to work with?
+Who are your favorite artists to work with?
 Why do you enjoy working with them so much?

 Everyone I work with is a great experience.
 To see how everyone works and how they implement their style on a track we work on always amazes me.
 And I learn something from them.